hauleth/hauleth/content/post/who-watches-watchmen-i.md

 Each of the solutions mentioned above has its strong and weak points.
 I do not want to start another flame war whether it is good or not.
-It has some good in it, and it has some bad in it, but we can say that it "won" over the most used distributions, and despite our love or hate towards it, we need to learn how to live with that.
+It has some good in it, and it has some bad in it.
+We can say that it "won" over the most used distributions, and despite our love or hate towards it, we need to learn how to live with that.